src-d/okrs/README.md

 - [ ] Improve candidate pipeline on Infrastructure Role
 - [ ] Attract relevant profiles of applicants through our community
 - [ ] Improve the speed of the hiring process from our side

-- [ ] Increase candidate’s motivation and engagement at every interviewing step
+#### Increase candidate’s motivation and engagement at every interviewing step

+- [ ] Implement candidate feedback surveys
+- [ ] Deliver dashboard with actionable metrics

 #### Having a more diverse funnel in terms of gender and race